cmd0s/ethBenchmark/readme.md

-# Ethereum Node Benchmark (ethbench)
+# An Unofficial Ethereum Node Benchmark (ethbench)

-A specialized benchmark tool for measuring hardware performance relevant to Ethereum node operations (Geth + Nimbus).
+An specialized benchmark tool for measuring hardware performance relevant to Ethereum node operations (Geth + Nimbus).
+Not affiliated with Ethereum Foundation, Geth, or Nimbus teams.

 ## Target Platform: Raspberry Pi 5